Acura TSX Performance

 Acceleration and Power

-The base TSX has a 2.4-liter, four-cylinder engine that makes 201 horsepower.
-It comes standard with a five-speed automatic transmission, and a six-speed manual is optional.
-There’s also an optional V6 engine, which makes 280 horsepower and comes with the automatic transmission.
-The TSX’s fuel economy ratings are highest with the base engine and automatic transmission, which yields an EPA-estimated 22/31 mpg city/highway.
-Those ratings are good for the class.
-With the V6 engine, the TSX averages 19/28 mpg.
+The base 2014 TSX has a 2.4-liter, four-cylinder engine that makes 201 horsepower.
+It comes standard with a five-speed automatic transmission, and a six-speed manual is available.
+A 3.5-liter V6 engine is optional, which makes 280 horsepower and comes with a five-speed automatic transmission.
+The four-cylinder TSX gets up to an EPA-estimated 22/31 mpg city/highway, which is good for the class.

 - "But more than pure numbers, what's important about the TSX V-6 is the huge amount of mid-range, tire-spinning power available, especially compared to the 4-cylinder's.
 The V-6 also makes more alluring sounds when driven with vigor, yet it's smoother and quieter around town." -- Road and Track (2010)